United States at the 2012 Summer Olympics: Competitors

 The USOC selected a team of 530 athletes, 261 men and 269 women, to compete in all sports except handball; it was the nation's sixth-largest team sent to the Olympics, but the smallest since 1988.
 Athletics was the largest team by sport, with a total of 125 competitors.

 The U.S. team featured 302 first-time athletes, and 228 returning Olympians to participate in these games.
 Among the returning Olympians, seven of them had competed at their fifth Olympics (high jumper Amy Acuff, archer Khatuna Lorig, shooters Kimberly Rhode and Emil Milev, indoor volleyballer Danielle Scott-Arruda, and eventing riders Phillip Dutton and Karen O'Connor – the oldest of the team at age 54).
 Twenty-one athletes made their fourth Olympic appearances, including springboard diver Troy Dumais, track hurdler Angelo Taylor, and beach volleyballers and double-defending champions Kerri Walsh Jennings and Misty May-Treanor.
 Fifty-seven athletes made their third Olympic appearances, including rifle shooter Matt Emmons, and twins Bob and Mike Bryan in the men's tennis doubles match.
 One hundred and forty-three athletes were two-time Olympians, including former defending champions Justin Gatlin (athletics) and Anthony Ervin (swimming), who both made their comeback in London after long years of absence.
 Two hundred and eight returning athletes had competed in Beijing, including 124 Olympic medalists, and 76 defending champions.

 Among the nation's defending champions were swimmers Michael Phelps and Natalie Coughlin.
 Phelps won a historic amount of eight gold medals in Beijing to become the most-decorated Olympic athlete at a single event and the first person to win a total of fourteen Olympic gold medals.
 Coughlin, on the other hand, won a total of 11 Olympic medals in two previous games, including six gold medals from Beijing.
-Other notable defending champions featured NBA basketball players Kobe Bryant and LeBron James, who led their team by recapturing the nation's gold medal in Beijing, shooters Walton Eller and Vincent Hancock, road cyclist Kristin Armstrong in women's time trial, and swimmers Rebecca Soni and Ryan Lochte.
+Other notable defending champions featured basketball players Kobe Bryant and LeBron James, who led their team by recapturing the nation's gold medal in Beijing, shooters Walton Eller and Vincent Hancock, road cyclist Kristin Armstrong in women's time trial, and swimmers Rebecca Soni and Ryan Lochte.

 First-time Olympians also featured gymnasts Jordyn Wieber and Aly Raisman, decathlete Ashton Eaton, and swimmers Missy Franklin and Katie Ledecky, the youngest of the team at age 15.
 Former basketball player and five-time Olympic champion Teresa Edwards served as the U.S. team's chef de mission.
 Double Olympic champion Mariel Zagunis became the third fencer and sixth female athlete to serve as the United States flag bearer at the opening ceremony.

 The following is the list of number of competitors participating in the Games.
-Note that reserves for fencing, field hockey, football and handball are not counted as athletes:
+Note that reserves for fencing, field hockey, football and handball are not counted: